The Station

 It hosts and supports HQ Air Command, several Groups, and the European Air Group.
 It also supports the Joint Ground Based Air Defence, and Joint Force Air Component Commander.

-RAF High Wycombe became the Headquarters for UK Space Command, to deliver and coordinate outputs that make space safe, secure, and sustainable for all generations.
+RAF High Wycombe is the Headquarters for UK Space Command, delivering and coordinating outputs that make space safe, secure, and sustainable for all generations.

 Commander